AdvaithN1/ALForDesign/README.md

 ALFD is a package for generating targeted design datasets.
 It can handle unique constraints for both performance values and design parameter values.
 It is also compatible with any pair of 2+ dimensional parameter and performance spaces.

+All relevant code is contained in the following files:
+- AL_for_design/quantized_learner
+- AL_for_design/helper.py
+- AL_for_design/datasetup.py

 ## Quick Start
 1. Install ALFD with ```pip install AL_for_design```
 2. Run: